Table of Contents Show

 Also, the use of art and design elements can have a positive impact on mental health by providing visual interest and creating a sense of identity and purpose.
 Artwork, murals, and other forms of creative expression can help to create a welcoming and inspiring environment, while also serving as a form of self-expression and empowerment.

 We can say that architecture has the power to shape our mental and emotional well-being, and designers and architects are increasingly focused on creating spaces that support positive mental states.
 By incorporating natural light, biophilic design, color, texture, and pattern, thoughtful organization of space, and creative expression, architects can help to create spaces that promote mental health and support well-being.
-As we continue to explore the relationship between architecture and mental health, we can expect to see even more innovative and effective design solutions in the years to come.
+As research in architecture and psychology continues to evolve, we can expect to see even more innovative and effective design solutions in the years to come.

 The Future of Architecture: Designing for Mental Well-Being